NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     How many RANSAC iterations to use for global or local epipolar alignment.

-local-alignment-outlier-removal-params (*double, double*) (default = 95.0, 3.0)
+outlier-removal-params (*double, double*) (default = 95.0, 3.0)
-    The differences between right and left locally aligned interest points are computed, and outliers are removed using box-and-whisker with this percentage and factor.
+    Outlier removal params to be used in filtering interest points and the disparity.
+The box-and-whisker algorithm is used with this percentage and factor.

 disparity-range-expansion-percent (*integer*) (default = 20)
     Expand the disparity range estimated from interest points by this